luciotato/LiteScript/devel/liteC/Ctest3-allAny/ASTBase.lite-C-commented.md

 - so, there's a "apply" dispatcher, which takes the function to call from "this" parameter, and the "this" to use from arguments[0]

+LiteScript
+-js inspired, so:
+  - all parameters are optional, unless marked as "required" e.g. function inRange(min:int, val:int, max:int)
+      --all parameters are optional
+      -- can be: 'undefined' or int32

+       function inRange(required min:int, required val:int, required max:int)
+      --all parameters are required
+      -- cant be 'undefined', should be int32

+  option 2- "required" keyword
+      function inRange(min:int, val:int, max:int)
+          required min,val,max

 */-------------------